senekor/buenzlimarks/README.md

 [arc42 standard](https://docs.arc42.org/home/), in the
 [docs/arc42](docs/arc42/00_table_of_contents.md) directory.

-Diagrams are created using gaphor (`pip install gaphor`).
-The gaphor source file is in `docs/arc42/images`.
+Diagrams are created using [d2](https://d2lang.com/tour/intro/).
+The source files for the diagrams are in `docs/arc42/d2`.